-Open bursary: Exempt from tax
+Open bursary: Exempt from tax.

 Closed bursary: Exempt if granted to an employee and the employee agrees to repay the employer if the employee does not complete the studies.

-Also exempt if granted to a relative of an employee, unless the employee's remuneration is above R100 000 p/a.
-If the remuneration is R100 000 or less, the first R10 000 of the bursary is exempt.
+Also exempt if granted to a relative of an employee, unless the employee's remuneration for the previous year of assessment was above R250 000.
+If the remuneration for the previous year of assessment was R250 000 or less, the first R10 000 of the bursary is exempt for an NQF level 1-4 qualification, and the first R30 000 of the bursary is exempt for an NQF level 5-10 qualification.